-The Fund will continue to be managed in accordance with the investment objectives and guidelines as set out in the governing documents of the Fund and in accordance with the provision of the Fund Trust Deed guaranteed and future returns may differ from past returns.
+The Fund will continue to be managed in accordance with the investment objectives and guidelines as set out in the governing documents of the Fund and in accordance with the provision of the Fund's trust deed.

+The results of the Fund's operations will be affected by a number of factors, including the performance of the historical stringed instrument market in which the Fund is invested in.
+Investment performance is not guaranteed and future returns may differ from past returns.
 As investment conditions change over time, past returns should not be used to predict future returns.

-The results of the Fund's operations will be affected by a number of factors, including the performance of the historical stringed instrument market in which the Fund invests.
-Investment performance is not